Annabelle writes the blog over at SlideCamp. That is when she's not attempting to keep up with the global political arena.

 Not because that is the best result for everyone, but because it’s the best route for some.

 People, There Is No One Rule to Rule Them All

 “They’re so introverted, wow.”
 “Wow, they’re so extroverted.”

 From childhood, society teaches us to value teamwork, and to place importance on networking in order to succeed.
 But success often comes from our own thought processes, taken by ourselves in quiet moments of contemplation than it does at networking events.
 So the question remains, do we even value introversion?

-But do we even know the real meanings of these two terms, or have they, like many a word become caught up in pop culture so much they’ve lost their true meaning?
+But do we even know the real meanings of these two terms, or have they, like many a word, become caught up in pop culture so much they’ve lost their true meaning?
 The Myers & Briggs foundation (yes, from the MBTI test) explains the difference between extroversion and introversion as attitudes that people use to direct their energy.
 It’s not a trait that is absolute, no one is completely one or the other, we all spend time doing both.
 One directs their energy from active involvement, whereas quiet time is not their favourite thing to do, whilst the other recharges from actively thinking, and understanding the world to their own understanding.

 But from a psychological standpoint, it’s useful to understand that our choices towards the indicators that are used in personality groupings are all preferences we have as people.
 They can vary through life experiences and assertiveness as we get older.

-Practical Advice to leaders
+Practical Advice to Leaders

-In a leadership position, you have the choice whether to create a team masterpiece or a mess through your approach to teamwork.
-Taking into account that introverts and extroverts need a different kind of stimulation, this is another layer of working out how best to get the most out of your team.
+In a leadership position, you have the choice to either create a team masterpiece or a mess through your approach to teamwork.
+Taking into account that introverts and extroverts need a different kind of stimulation, this is another layer of working out how to get the most out of your team.